ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 1. Complete the bare metal server settings:
    1. Select the {{site.data.keyword.cloud_notm}} data center to host the cluster.
    1. Select the bare metal server configuration.
-      * When you select **Skylake**, **Cascade Lake**, or **Broadwell**, specify the CPU model and the RAM size.
+      * When you select **Skylake** or **Cascade Lake**, specify the CPU model and the RAM size.
-      * When you select **SAP-certified**, choose one of the preset configurations.
+      * When you select **SAP-certified** NetWeaver, choose one of the preset configurations.
+When you select **SAP-certified** HANA, specify the CPU model and RAM size.
    1. Specify the number of bare metal servers.
 1. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
 Specify the disk types for the capacity and cache disks, and the number of disks.
-If you want more storage, select the **High Performance with Intel Optane** check box.
+If you want more storage, select the **High performance with Intel Optane** checkbox.
 1. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and domain name.
-   1. Select the network setting of either **Public and Private Network** or **Private Network Only**.
+   1. Select the network setting of either **Public and private network** or **Private network only**.
    1. Select the network interface that you want to use.
-    * If you want to order new public and private VLANs, click **Order New VLANs**.
+    * If you want to order new public and private VLANs, click **Order new VLANs**.
-    * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and optionally the subnets.
+    * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and optionally the subnets.
     1. If you are ordering public VLANS, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
-1. In the **Order Summary** pane, verify the cluster configuration and the estimated cost.
+1. In the **Summary** pane, verify the cluster configuration and the estimated price.
-   * To save the configuration as a template without placing an order, click **Save Configuration**.
+   * To save the configuration as a template without placing an order, click **Save configuration**.
-   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.
+   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
    Only the {{site.data.keyword.cloud_notm}} bare metal servers are installed.
 You are responsible for installing and configuring various components after cluster deployment, such as VMware vCenter, VMware NSX, VMware vSAN.
    {:note}

 ### Results after you order vSphere clusters
 {: #vs_orderinginstances-results}

-If you saved the cluster configuration as a template, you get a console notification that the configuration is saved successfully, and then you can find the template in the **Cluster Configurations** list.
+If you saved the cluster configuration as a template, you get a console notification that the configuration is saved successfully, and then you can find the template in the **Cluster configurations** list.

 If you placed an order, the deployment of the cluster starts automatically, and you receive an email confirmation that the order is being processed.
 When the cluster is ready to use, you are notified by email.